0x41337/voyage/README.md

 ## Documentation

-All library documentation is available as markdown files in the `docs` folder
+All library documentation is available in https://gabriels-organization-19.gitbook.io/voyage/

 ## Examples